Antony Khrapovitsky: In Russia

 On 22 April 1902, Bishop Anthony was appointed to the Volyn and Zhytomyr cathedra (based in Zhytomyr).
-In 1905, he was a co-founder of Zhytomyr′s chapter of the Union of the Russian People.
+In 1905, he was a co-founder of Zhytomyr's chapter of the Union of the Russian People.

 In 1907, Bishop Anthony headed a commission charged with examining the Kiev Theological Academy.
-The commission's findings were unpopular with the Academy′s staff, leading to Bishop Anthony's publication of "The Truth about the Kiev Theological Academy" and the resignation of its rector, Bishop Platon (Rozhdestvesky), the future head of the American Metropolia.
+The commission's findings were unpopular with the Academy's staff, leading to Bishop Anthony's publication of "The Truth about the Kiev Theological Academy" and the resignation of its rector, Bishop Platon (Rozhdestvensky), the future head of the American Metropolia.

 In 1906–1907, Bishop Anthony was member of the State Council and in 1912-1916 of the Holy Synod.
 He worked on the preparation for a Local Council of the Russian Church; he responded to the 1905 questionnaire of Russian bishops by calling for the restoration of the patriarchy and the reform of theological education and other reforms in Church administration.

 On 19 May 1914, he was appointed as Bishop of Kharkov and Akhtyrka.
 After the February 1917 Revolution, he was forced to ask for retirement because of poor relations with the new authorities in his area and the discontent of certain members of his clergy.
-On 1 May 1917, he was retired and assigned to the Valaam Monastery, where he wrote his book "The Doctrine of Redemption," which later caused controversy among Orthodox theologians.
+On 1 May 1917, he was retired and assigned to the Valaam Monastery, where he wrote his book "The Doctrine of Redemption", which later caused controversy among Orthodox theologians.
 In August 1917 he was again elected Archbishop of Kharkov by the Diocesan council of Kharkov.